maiesey/maiesey.github.io/_posts/2020-04-15-on-my-way-to-become-a-researcher.markdown

 "Research topic decision made for..." it flashes.
 I couldn't be bothered enough to read the entire title, I immediately clicked the notification and slowly read the content of the email.
 And surely enough, my smile started to fade too.
 I leaned back on my chair thinking about how I'm going to break the news to my friends as we hit step 2 --- mass panic.

 ### Step 2: Panic, anxieties, name 'em
 Predictably, my friends were shocked too.
+Who would've thought that we had to make a hologram game?
+What the heck is a hologram game and how should I find it.